Sahil302002/Pizza_Sales_Analysis/README.md

-# Pizza Sales Dashboard Analysis
+# Pizza Sales Dashboard ( Interactive Dashboard Creation Using Microsoft Excel)

 ## Project Overview

 This project involves analyzing pizza sales data to gain insights into the business performance of a pizza restaurant.
 The primary goal is to calculate key performance indicators (KPIs) and create visualizations to help identify trends in customer preferences, peak ordering hours, and best-selling pizzas.
 The dataset consists of approximately **48,500 records** and is analyzed and visualized using Microsoft Excel.
+# Dataset used
+- <a href = "https://github.com/Sahil302002/Pizza_Sales_Analysis/blob/main/pizza_sales%20excel%20file.xlsx" > Dataset</a>

 ## Data Processing